facebook/taste-tester/README.md

 back.

 * Taste Tester assumes you use a setup similar to grocery-delivery in production.
 Specifically that you don't use versions or environments.

+* Taste Tester assumes you have password-less SSH authentication to the hosts you want to test on, i.e. SSH public/private keys, SSH certificates, Kerberos

 ## Dependencies